Vyral/scott-gregory/_posts/2019-02-07-dont-make-these-6-mistakes-when-selling-your-home.md

 To help you learn from others’ mistakes, we gathered real-life stories of home sellers who woefully regret the pre-sale home renovations they took on:

 **1. Going too trendy.** Beware of falling for decor fads when it comes time to spruce up your home.
-It’s best to stay with tried and true choices.
+It’s best to stay with tried-and-true choices.

 **2. Smart house, dumb decision**.
 Living in a house surrounded by technology is really not everyone’s cup of tea.
 You want to be modern, but don’t go overboard—it’ll turn off some buyers.